 If you have pour your painting with the acrylic pouring technique, there are still some work steps, which you should accomplish.
 You should observe the drying times, clean your painting of silicone residues and then protect it with varnish or resin.
-In this article we give you tips on drying and sealing acrylic pouring pictures.
+In this article we give you tips on drying and sealing acrylic pouring paintings.

 Drying of your paintings

 Depending on the pouring medium, temperature and humidity, it takes between two and five days for your pourt image to dry and remain stable.
-However, we recommend that you allow your pictures to dry for at least another three to four weeks so that not only the surface dries, but the complete drying process is complete.
+However, we recommend that you allow your paintings to dry for at least another three to four weeks so that not only the surface dries, but the complete drying process is complete.
 We also recommend that you wait these four weeks for this reason so that the applied finish in the form of lacquer or resin does not crack.

 Again and again we read of cracked surfaces, which arise unintentionally during drying.
 This is mainly due to two factors: